 Medium (4 cables): 37.75" wide x 49" long

 Small (3 cables): 30.5" wide x 42" long

 Any of the blanket sizes may be made longer by adding cable pattern repeats.
 Each pattern repeat adds about 7" to the length of the blanket.
 My pattern includes estimates for additional yardage needed to make blankets longer.

 Medium: 700 - 725 yards

 Small: 475 - 500 yards

 This pattern is designed for use with super bulky yarn (knit single strand).
-You could also experiment with knitting two strands of worsted or bulky weight yarn together....just remember you will need about double the yardage.
+You could also experiment with knitting two strands of worsted or bulky weight yarn together....just remember you will need at least double the yardage.

 Cable Knitting Experience Recommended:

 This blanket is easy to knit but I highly recommend having some basic cable knitting experience.
 Knitting these chunky cables is not hard!
 However, I would not want anyone to invest in the yarn for a big blanket unless you are confident in working a basic cable.
 I used a cable needle designed for bulky weight yarns.